 You can get insurance with a G1 licence.
 It will not be as the primary driver of a vehicle.
 A G1 driver cannot be the primary driver on an insurance policy, even if you own the vehicle.

 You need a parent or guardian (G2 licence minimum) to be the primary driver on your policy.
 Most G1 licence holders get added to a parent or guardian’s policy.

-G1 drivers do not technically need auto insurance in Ontario.
-But, any vehicle you drive must have insurance.
-If you drive your parents or guardians vehicle, they will need to notify their insurance company.
+G1 drivers do not technically need Ontario car insurance.
+But, any vehicle you drive must be insured.
+If you drive your parents or guardians vehicle, they will need to notify their provider.

 The G2 Licence

 Getting your G2 driver’s licence is your first chance to drive solo.
 Passing the G1 exit road test allows you to drive without an accompanying driver.
 It is the second step of three in the graduated licensing process in Ontario.